oznogon/gattaibushido-public/rules/03_basic_play.md

 > For example, if your opponent played a Two (2), and your Strike is 2, then you can safely play a Three (3) or Four (4) without additional consequence.

 You *can* play higher than this Range, but doing so risks Harmony loss.
 When you do so, you "strike wide" and your narrative action is "emotionally flawed" in some fashion, as your Pilot pushes herself too far out of sync with her team.
-As a result, you trigger an immediate +Schism event.
+As a result, you trigger immediate +Schism(X), with X equaling the current stage of the Throwdown or Rumble (1-4 max).
 Otherwise, the play is "safe" and the action moves onward.

 > Concluding the above example, if you were to play a Five (5) or higher, you would trigger +Schism.
+And if you're in a later stage of the fight, that Schism could hit you pretty hard!
 Watch out, as this can lower your team Harmony!

 Note that some Techs and Gear can increase your Strike temporarily, including the basic Charge Techs that all Pilots can use.
 I encourage you to apply them wisely.